Cell Separation Techniques: Everything You Need to Know About Cell Isolation

 - Directly use purified cells for adoptive cell transfer experiments in various animal models

-- Increase sensitivity of analytical methods (e.g. cell separation for HLA analysis, cell separation for FISH analysis)
+- Increase sensitivity of analytical methods (e.g. cell isolation for HLA analysis, cell isolation for FISH analysis)

 - Study the in vitro effects of drug candidates on specific cell populations (e.g. hematotoxicity testing)

 - Fuse enriched plasma cells with myeloma cells to produce hybridomas

 How do scientists prepare samples for cell separation?

 There are many different ways to prepare samples for optimal cell isolation.
 The method you select depends on your starting sample and may involve removing certain elements from it or simply creating a single-cell suspension.

 Cell separation can be performed on a variety of complex biological samples, including:

 A detailed overview of methods to isolate different cell populations from blood samples.